FlyingPhantom/ps4-linux-tutorial/docs/performance.md

 # How to improve your performance on the Playstation 4

 ## This page will only cover the Playstation Fat and Slim because the Pro has basically no issues in terms of running Window managers or Desktop environments.
+Also including games.
 >- **NOTE: All of the changes to the Playstation 4 Fat or Slim can be applied to the Pro if you want to squeeze in more performance**